Involved Projects and Packages

 Consequatur molestiae facilis deserunt.
 Quibusdam tenetur voluptate omnis voluptatem molestiae ea odio consequatur.
 Aliquid illum id corrupti provident assumenda voluptatem.
 Occaecati itaque inventore velit alias.
 Nulla pariatur vel magnam.

-This project was created for package zsh via attribute OBS:Maintained
+This project was created for package aaa_base via attribute OBS:Maintained

 A project shipping everything you need for orr